-Mary seemingly had ties to Charlestown, West Virginia and Massachusetts.
+Mary seemingly had ties to Charles Town, West Virginia near Harper’s Ferry and Charlestown, Massachusetts, adjacent to Boston.

 Searches for Mary and John J’s marriage certificate have spanned 1844-1852 with Town Clerks and the Dioceses of Boston, Washington, DC (which has records for earlier years in Boston including St Mary’s on Endicott St), Richmond, Virginia and Wheeling in West Virginia.
-Baltimore, and Annapolis Maryland and Rhode Island have been included in queries to Town/County Clerks and Dioceses.
+Baltimore, and Annapolis Maryland and Rhode Island have been included in queries to Town/County Clerks and Dioceses as they each could’ve been visited on the trek west and had names similar to Charlestown.
 No marriage certificate has been uncovered.

 Searches have also included Massachusetts towns with Gore Streets, using atlas coverages from the 19th century.
 Chatham, Waltham, Watertown and Cambridge had roads with the name “Gore” but no corresponding Catholic church was identified.

 Intriguingly in 1933, a Friar Felician of Charlestown, WV also sought proof of the marriage writing to the County Clerk for Gore, Virginia (38 miles from Charlestown, WV).
-The County Clerk responded there was no Catholic Church in Gore nor records of such a marriage in Frederick County.
+The County Clerk responded there was no Catholic Church in Gore nor records of such a marriage in Frederick County, Virginia.

 Helen Holderidge claimed Mary and John were married aboard Captain Edward W. Gardner’s ship en route to California.
 The Nantucket Historical Association stated this seemed “unlikely” but noted that even if it did occur, the marriage would’ve been recorded with the State, a requirement in Massachusetts starting in 1841.